-Before putting on a pair of your favorite lycra, consider coating your body with a thick film of sunscreen as your primary protection.
-Sunscreen with higher SPF should be considered as 70 to 80 percent of it is wiped away by sweat.
+Before putting on a pair of your favourite lycra, consider coating your body with a thick film of sunscreen as your primary protection.
+Sunscreen with higher SPF should be considered as 70 to 80 per cent of it is wiped away by sweat.

 To know more about sunscreen and sunburns kindly click here.

 It’s always the best idea to wear padded bib shorts rather than cycling shorts.
 Bib shorts give you an extra edge by keeping the chamois exactly in place.
 This lessens the chances of chafing, blisters, and abrasions which are always on the corner as the heat acts as a catalyst.
 Using appropriate bib shorts can be useful to keep away these glitches while summer cycling.

 Moving on to the torso, you can always wear a full sleeve jersey or couple a normal jersey with arm and leg warmers.
 You might want to consider white or any other bright color considering the sun will burn harder through darker colors.
 These Summer Cycling Tips will make a big difference if you are planning on doing a long ride.